joestringer/RouteFlow/nox/doc/manual/source/vm_environment.rst

 attractive alternative is to run NOX, OpenFlow switches and end hosts on the same host using virtual machines.
 This distribution provides some utility scripts which help set up a topology of virtual switches using KVM or QEMU.
-These instructions assume the use of debian Lenny, ymmv with other distributions.
+These instructions assume the use of debian unstable, ymmv with other distributions.

 Quickstart